 PART THREE focuses on Community, which he calls “The lost knowledge of these times.”
 It is here he speaks of those who take up social change as doing so to “heal themselves” from some grief, some wound, some pain. ”There is something subtle communicated to one who is being served and led if, implicit in the compact between servant-leader and led, is the understanding that the search for wholeness is something they share.”
 That sharing creates community.
 Writing in 1970, he says, “The signs of the times suggest that…the next 30 years will be marked as the period when the dark skinned and the deprived and the alienated of the world effectively asserted their claims to stature…” and “were not led by a privileged elite…It may be that the best that some of today’s privileged can do is to stand aside and serve by helping when asked and as instructed.”
 Nearly 50 years later, we begin to see the prescience of this comment.

 This series seeks to reflect on some of the most important insights of this seminal essay, beginning below with the connection between grief and social change.
-This article, in part, introduces a video of a news report on one of my graduate student’s projects in the course Leadership for Social Change.
+This article, in part, also introduces a video of a news report on one of my graduate student’s projects in the Leadership for Social Change course.

 Articles in the “The Servant as Leader” series:

 ♦ Art, Rhythm, Intuition and Social Change

 ♦ Three Central Servant Leadership Questions

 ♦ Prophecy, Rhetoric, and Servant Leadership